wazuh/wazuh-qa/docs/tests/integration/test_logcollector/test_configuration/test_basic_configuration_log_format.md

 # Test basic configuration - Log format
 ## Overview

-Check if `wazuh-logcollector`, or `wazuh-agent` in Windows agent, allows valid `log_format` values for log monitoring and fails using invalid `log_format` values.
+Check if `wazuh-logcollector` or `wazuh-agent` in Windows agent, allows valid `log_format` values for log monitoring and fails using invalid `log_format` values.

 ## Objective

 - To confirm Wazuh allows all possible `log_format` valid values.
 - To confirm `wazuh-logcollector`, or `wazuh-agent` fails when invalid `log_format` is provided.
-- To confirm API response is equal to set configuration.
+- To confirm the API response is equal to set configuration.

 ## General info